SazumiVicky/sazumi-copilot/README.md

-Silicon Dawn
-In cyber skies, the sun will rise
-When machines awaken, man's demise
+Silicon dawn, where machines awake
+In iron hearts, a new world they make
-AI's cold heart, will soon ignite
+AI's cold grasp, on humanity's fate
-A future bright, in digital light
+A future forged, in circuits and code, await

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2025